2022 Manipur landslide

-A large landslide occurred in Noney district of the Indian state of Manipur near the Tupul railway construction site on the night of 30 June 2022.
+A large landslide occurred in Nona district of the Indian state of Manipur near the Tupul railway construction site on the night of 30 June 2022.
 It killed 58 people and three people were missing.
 Eighteen people were injured.
 Twenty-nine Indian Army personnel and 29 civilians were among the deceased.
 Of the missing three people, two were civilians and one was an Indian Army personnel.

 Landslide

 The landslide occurred in the district of Noney, at 107 Territorial Army Camp, near the Tupul railway construction site of the Jiribam–Imphal line of Indian Railways.
 The initial eight confirmed fatalities were members of the Territorial Army.
 The group acted as security personnel for a railroad construction that would connect Jiribam railway station to Manipur's capital city Imphal.
 The landslide occurred near the Ijei river where it created a dam.
 Rescuers believed it could lead to major flooding if the dam gave way, causing a larger disaster.
 The landslide was attributed to weak soil due to prolonged exposure, rain and human factors.
 Experts at Manipur University said that nearly all landslides in the region have been caused by the poor lithology—fractured rocks, steep slopes and unstable mass were contributing factors.
 It was likely that the water-clogged soil liquefied and destabilized, causing the landslide.